Dnisde/StockPrices-TimeSeries-Prediction/Readme.md

 - **Running environment:** Google Colaboratory

-  If you are also using Google colaboratory, then the following installation packages can be installed without it, as they are already pre-installed on colab.
+  If you are also using Google Colaboratory, then the following installation packages can be installed without it, as they are already pre-installed on Colab.

   If not, the following modules need to be pre-installed